victorlisboa/Trabalho2-SC/README.md

 - **Security Note**: ECB mode is insecure for most applications due to its deterministic nature; use CBC, CFB, OFB, or CTR for better security.

 ### Authors
-- Victor (and contributors)
+- Victor Hugo França Lisboa

----
-For any questions or further analysis, feel free to reach out!